anuubhav/iFinance/readme.md

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)

+## Notes
+Project was developed in USC CSCI 310 Class with Ayush Saraswat, Sagar Mittal, Derrick Choi, and Camilo Valderruten

 ## Usage to Start Program
 1. Navigate to the project directory in terminal.
 2. Use the command `php artisan serve` to start the web server.